Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Mulit-level Scaling Low-bit Tensor Format

 In a commonly used scheme~\citep{gemmlowp}, the mapping function from fixed-point representation and the floating-point values is $ float = scale \times (Fix + Bias) $, in which $scale$ and $Bias$ are shared in one tensor.
-However, since data distribution changes over time, one cannot simplify the $Bias$ calculation as \citet{gemmlowp} did in training.
+In training, however, since data distribution changes over time, one cannot simplify the $Bias$ calculation as they do.
 Thus, we adopt an unbiased quantization scheme, and extend the scaling factor to three levels for better representation ability.
 The resulting MLS tensor format is illustrated in Fig.~\ref{pic:data-format}.
 Denoting a 4-dimensional tensor that is the operand of Conv (weight, activation, or error) as $\bm{X}$, the mapping formula of the MLS tensor format is

 where $[\cdot]$ denotes the indexing operation, $\bm{S_s}$ is a 1-bit sign tensor (``s'' in Fig.~\ref{pic:data-format}), $S_t$ is a full-precision tensor-wise scaling factor, and $\bm{S_g}$ are group-wise scaling factors shared in each group. $\bm{S_g}$ and $\bar{\bm{X}}$ use the same data format, which we refer to as $\langle E, M\rangle$, a customized floating-point format with E-bit exponent and M-bit mantissa (no sign bit).
 A value in the format $\langle E, M\rangle$ is